 - improve endurance

-- fight against fatigue
+- fight fatigue

 - limit catabolism and muscle loss

-What are the sources of BCAA in food?
+What are the dietary sources of BCAAs?

 As mentioned earlier, BCAAs are amino acids that must be supplied through our diet.
 Thus, they are present in all foods that contain protein.

-Example of important BCAA sources:
+Examples of important BCAA sources:

 - beef

-- the tuna
+- tuna

-- soybeans
+- soy

 - dairy products (cheese, milk)

-- the eggs
+- eggs

 - legumes (lentils, beans)